 If you have any health problems, whether physical or mental, it's your responsibility to be well prepared.
 Please read the following carefully.
-Also note that you can communicate confidentially with INRS professional resources at intervention.sesre@inrs.ca without worrying about judgment or whether it could affect your study path.
+Also note that you can communicate confidentially with INRS professional resources at intervention.sesre@inrs.ca knowing that, in any cases, there will be no negative impact on your study project at INRS.